 For landlords who want help with the eviction process, while each case is different, we handle all phases of the eviction process, including preparation and filing of summons and forcible entry and detainer complaint; arranging for service of process by the county sheriff and by special process server if necessary; preparation for court, including review of service and defendant’s answer and motions, if any; court appearances for complaints and any motions related to complaint; and arranging the placement of the eviction order with the county sheriff for execution.

-For our eviction services, for attorney time, we bill $240 per hour and for clerk time, $85 per hour.
+For our residential eviction services, for attorney time, we bill $295 per hour and for clerk time, $85 per hour.
 In all cases, clients must pay all costs of the lawsuit.
-For simplicity sake, for residential evictions, we charge a flat $550 plus costs for the initial preparation of summons and complaint, tracking service of process, communicating the results of service of process to the client, preparing for court and making the initial court appearance.
-For all attorney work not included in the initial $550, we charge our hourly fee of $240 per hour plus costs*.
+For purposes of giving an idea of the charges for a residential eviction, we usually charge about $650 plus costs for the initial preparation of summons and complaint, tracking service of process, communicating the results of service of process to the client, preparing for court and making the initial court appearance.
+Nonetheless, all eviction work is billed at our hourly rate of $295 per hour plus costs*.
+For commercial and certain other (ie. probate estate) evictions, our fees vary but are usually higher.
+Please call for a fee quote.

 *costs vary depending upon the number of defendants/adults residing in the property, whether or not a special process server is required, whether the tenant presents a defense, and whether or not the Sheriff must remove the tenant from the premises.